ccallawa/alyvix_doc/test_case_building/designer_component_options.rst

 .. note::

    If you launch an application with the **Run** or **Kill** option, you can still recognize child components in the application's interface within the same test case object.
-The path should not be set within quotation marks.